matm/jQuery-File-Upload-Wiki/Security.md

 ## Server-side

-To prevent arbitrary files (e.g. JavaScript files) from being executed on client-side in the context of the web application, the provided server-side implementations serve non-image files with attachment headers, to force a download dialog:
+To prevent arbitrary files (e.g. JavaScript files) from being executed on client-side in the context of the web application, the provided server-side implementations serve non-image files with a forced content-type and attachment headers, to force a download dialog:

 ```
+Content-Type: application/octet-stream
-Content-Disposition:attachment; filename=script.js;
+Content-Disposition:attachment; filename="script.js"
 ```

-Image files are served with their proper mime type headers (e.g. "image/png") and an additional header to [prevent Internet Explorer 8 and higher from sniffing the mime type](http://blogs.msdn.com/b/ie/archive/2008/07/02/ie8-security-part-v-comprehensive-protection.aspx) and executing JavaScript masked as image files:
+Image files are served with their proper mime type headers (e.g. "image/png") and an additional header to [prevent Internet Explorer 8 and higher from sniffing the mime type](http://blogs.msdn.com/b/ie/archive/2008/07/02/ie8-security-part-v-comprehensive-protection.aspx) (as well as [other browsers implementing the nosniff directive](https://github.com/blog/1482-heads-up-nosniff-header-support-coming-to-chrome-and-firefox) and executing JavaScript masked as image files:

 ```
 X-Content-Type-Options: nosniff